OMNIALowCode/omniadocs/docs/pages/omnia3/Modeler/omnia3_modeler_entities.md

 ### How to add a new entity?

-First, the base concept must be selected on the modeling area menu.
+First, the base concept must be selected from inside the modeling area menu **Business** option.
 Then, select the option _Add new_ and define the following properties:

 * **Name**: the name of the entity (needs to be unique within the model);
 * **Description**: the textual explanation of the entities' purpose (can be used as development documentation);
-* **Uses a custom data source?**: indicates if the attribute is entirely managed on OMNIA, or resides on an external data source;
+* **Data source**: indicates if the attribute is entirely managed on OMNIA, or resides on an external data source.
+Its value defaults to _System_, the internal data source;

 On Commitments or Events, the following properties are required: